Crime ESL Lesson Plan [Free PDF]

 Organize a roleplay activity where students take on the roles of police officers and suspects.
 Provide a scenario involving a crime, and have students engage in a mock interrogation.
 This hands-on exercise allows students to practice using vocabulary related to crime while developing their speaking and listening skills in a realistic context.

-See also Work-Life Harmony ESL Lesson Plan [Free PDF]
+See also ESL Illness and Symptoms Lesson Plan [Free PDF]

 Reading and Writing Task: Crime Case Analysis